 The first thing to check is that you’re targeting people who are in a location with the right intent.
 This setting defaults to People living in or recently in this location, which is likely fine for most advertisers, but if you have more restrictions, you might want to adjust.

 Let’s say you’re that local furniture store and you don’t ship outside of your immediate community.
-It might make sense to adjust to target only users living in this location, as you’ll be removing people who are either traveling in or were recently in that location.
+It might make sense to adjust to target only users living in this location, as you’ll be removing people who are either travelling in or were recently in that location.
 Either of these parties could easily be halfway across the globe by next week, and that would be a waste of your precious ad spend.

 - Congressional Districts